 Successful Companies Focus on the Team

-Creating and retaining teams that have synergy not only makes economic sense raises the companies overall morale and bolsters company culture.
-Kelley says that he and his team talk a lot about grit and resilience which is why military veterans make a perfect fit--they are mission-minded and know what it takes to complete a mission successfully.
+Creating and retaining teams that have synergy not only makes economic sense but also raises the company's overall morale and bolsters company culture.
+Kelley says he and his team talk a lot about grit and resilience, which is why military veterans make a perfect fit; they are mission-minded and know what it takes to complete a mission successfully.

-In addition to career support services, Amazon also supports several veteran organizations to give back including, Team Red White and Blue, Mission Continues, Team Rubicon.
+In addition to career support services, Amazon also supports several veteran organizations, including Team Red, White and Blue, Mission Continues and Team Rubicon.

-"I always ask, how can we do more, we want to help surround our veterans with community and support issues that are important to them," Kelley says.
+"I always ask, 'How can we do more?'
+We want to help surround our veterans with community and support issues that are important to them," Kelley said.

-If you're a veteran and are looking for career opportunities, check out the many opportunities that Amazon has to offer on their website.
+If you're a veteran and are looking for career opportunities, check out the many opportunities that Amazon has to offer on its website.

 Related: For the latest veteran jobs postings around the country, visit the Military.com Job Search section.